Jensen-Healey: Design

 When production of the Austin-Healey 3000 ended, Donald Healey opened discussions with Jensen Motors, who had built the bodies for Healey's Austin-Healey cars.
 The largest Austin-Healey dealer in the U.S., San Francisco-based Kjell Qvale, was also keen to find a replacement for the Austin-Healey 3000; Qvale would become a major shareholder of Jensen, making Donald Healey the chairman.
 The Jensen-Healey was developed in a joint venture by Donald Healey, his son Geoffrey, and Jensen Motors.
-Hugo Poole did the styling of the body, the front and back of which were later modified by William Towns to take advantage of the low-profile engine and to allow cars for the U.S. market to be fitted with bumpers to meet increasingly strict U.S. safety regulations.
+Hugo Poole did the styling of the body, the front and back of which were later modified by William Towns to take advantage of the low-profile engine and to allow U.S. market cars to be fitted with bumpers to meet increasingly strict U.S. safety regulations.
 The unitary body understructure was designed by Barry Bilbie, who had been responsible for the Austin-Healey 100, 100-6, and 3000 as well as the Sprite.
 It was designed to be easy to repair, with bolt-on panels, to keep insurance premiums down.

-Early cars (1973-1974.5) were fitted with two-piece steel and chrome bumpers originally designed for the Jensen-Healey.
+Early cars (1973-1974.5) were fitted with two-piece steel-and-chrome bumpers originally designed for the Jensen-Healey.
 Later cars used redesigned black rubber bumpers to comply with US government regulations and meet the new 5-mph crash standard.